-- Progressive core dual density liner - more on that later
+- Progressive core dual density liner

 - Full wrap shell for increased durability

 The commuter helmet is a term apparently used first by by Bell in 2004 when they introduced their Metro model.
 To most it means a rounded in shape helmet rather than the typical elongated road helmet that we are more used to seeing.

 Protection should be the first thing you consider when buying a helmet, but realistically it may not be a consideration at all.
 Most people I know when buying a helmet, 90% of the choice is looks and colour.
 Let's assume the CE mark will protect us.
 It's a polycarbonate shell, so that will take care of most knocks and bumps.
 It has a thick layer of polystyrene material inside that (of course it will be a more fancy and dense substance than what your TV is packaged in) and plenty of padding.
 I would say as helmets go this will offer top protection.

 Ventilation is a big consideration when buying a typical road helmet, especially if you are planning a big tour in Europe in summer, although it is probably less of a consideration in the UK.
 This helmet has 10 large vents and the padding keeps a nice air flow round your head making it surprisingly well vented.

 Being used to a typical road helmet, I found this helmet much thicker in material and thicker in padding.
 I am not crash testing this, or hitting it with a hammer, but I would rather be wearing this helmet if I was to take a blow to the top of my head.
 The padding makes this helmet feel like it is sitting on a velvet cushion on your head.
 Luxury at its finest!

 There is no visor on this style of helmet so any rain is coming straight down.
 However, as the material is fairly thick around your entire head it does have about 1 inch overlap on your head.
 Less than a typical visor but still enough to keep a bit of rain out of your eyes.